 What are Ban the Box Laws?

-“Ban the Box” or fair-chance hiring laws refers to laws that require employers to remove the question on job applications asking whether or not a job applicant has ever been convicted of a crime.
+“Ban the Box” or fair-chance hiring laws refer to laws that require employers to remove the question on job applications asking whether or not a job applicant has ever been convicted of a crime.
 On many job applications, this question is answered by checking a box stating “Yes” or “No”.

 Fair-chance hiring laws can pose a challenge to employers in regards to compliance as it can impose additional requirements that may differ from federal FCRA requirements.

 35 states, the District of Columbia, and over 150 cities and counties have adopted a fair-chance policy.

 Currently, many states across the U.S. have fair-chance hiring laws whether on the city, county, state level, or all three.
 Below is a map that displays Ban the Box laws in each state.